dmontecino/SMARTeR/README.md

 # Create a species attribute:

-Basically the function 'create_species_function' creates a Data Model that only has a species attribute as a tree with two taxonomic levels.
+Basically, the function 'create_species_function' creates a Data Model that only has a species attribute as a tree with two taxonomic levels.
 Then this species attribute-only data model can be merged into the user's Data Model and the attribute becomes available to be added to the Categories.
 The species tree attribute can be